dododome01/Skyblock/README.md

 ## Info

 This mod adds features, which make it possible to get all items in a "Vanilla" Skyblock experience.
+This mod is build on top of [ProtoSky](https://github.com/DeadlyMC/ProtoSky) and incorporates features from other mods.

 ## Sources